I wrote this entry some time ago and decided to publish it today as we had a conversation about clothes not too long ago.

 ’Any man can make mistakes, but only an idiot persists in his error.’ — Marcus Tullius Cicero

 Some time back, I had also learnt from a drama (yes, one can learn from dramas) that a lady executive would bring a picture of a clothes item and present it to the boutique assistant to help her find her something to match the clothing.
-So I guess if you have a favourite item in your wardrobe that you are loathe to part with, this might be something to do if you wish to keep that item, but have nothing to team it with and would need a bit of help whilst shopping.
+So I guess if you have a favourite item in your wardrobe that you are loathed to part with, this might be something to do if you wish to keep that item, but have nothing to team it with and would need a bit of help whilst shopping.

 All these quarterly wardrobe ‘emptying’ allows Mum to see the final clothes I have and I just simply wear from this set – which is great because I am wearing pieces I like.
-At same time, my constant ‘editing’ of my wardrobe lets me see where are the gaps (of which I will note down/ take a picture) and do the necessary plugging up , avoiding unnecessary spendings and mental energy spent, for example trying to figure out what to wear daily.
+At the same time, my constant ‘editing’ of my wardrobe lets me see where are the gaps (of which I will note down/ take a picture) and do the necessary plugging up, avoiding unnecessary spendings and mental energy spent, for example trying to figure out what to wear daily.

 You have asked me why I have ‘so many’ clothes.
 I don’t have ‘many’ clothes – I just have clothes that work for me when I need them <3